He had a name that sounded destined for fame: Rick Valentine. (Aka Mr. Valentine. Or, Rick to his theater students).

 “Typical starlet,” Mr. Valentine responded.
 “Can you call her again?”

 Mr. Valentine probably shouldn’t have been as worried as he was.
 But it wasn’t so much that was worried about her safety, as he was that she would somehow bail on the party.
 He would never say it aloud, but she was the primary reason he was having the party to begin with.
 He realized it was a tad bit creepy, but knew he meant no ill will.
 He simply couldn’t help but view her as his (secret) guest of honor.
 She was the star of the show, after all.
+Though, he wondered if some of the cast and crew were okay without hogging the entire spotlight.

 Though he would never admit it aloud, there was no question he felt an innocent affection toward her.
 It wasn’t so much about the teacher-student dynamic, as it was the spiritual match of two artists.
 He was in awe of her talent, pure and simple.
 And her intelligence and wit.
 Some might call it a crush.
 And in his thoughts, one might say he is certainly guilty.

-But like the vast majority of teachers, he would never do anything to act on this in any sort of unprofessional or physical way.
+Despite what others might say, he would never do anything to act on this in any sort of unprofessional or physical way.
 He knew better.
 And the last thing he wanted to do was put his career and reputation in jeopardy.

 Meanwhile, as the rest of the cast and crew continued munching on appetizers, Mr. Valentine began to realize that despite the slow start, he woefully underestimated the average teenage appetite.
 If necessary, there was always pizza.

 “I want to thank each and every one of you for everything you did to make this play the success that it was.
 Honestly, this was the best production I’ve ever been part of.
-In all my years of teaching, you were all hands down the best group of students I’ve ever been dealt.
+In all my years of teaching, you were all hands down the best group of students I’ve ever been handed.”

 “Even though Lucy was the star – and – I don’t mean to undervalue her contributions in any way – you all deserve equal credit for making this show what it was.
 To this room full of amazing talent, you are all stars in my eyes.
 I salute you.”